r1cebank/webminidisc-mirror/README.md

 -----
 ## Development

-Development discussion and coordination happens through the [MiniDisc.wiki Discord](https://minidisc.wiki/discord) in the #research channel
+Development discussion and coordination happens through the [MiniDisc.wiki Discord server](https://minidisc.wiki/discord) in the #research channel

 ### How to build